rugbyprof/2143-ObjectOrientedProgramming/Assignments/09-Test-3/README.md

 - Create a digital document containing the answers to the following questions.
 - Your document should be organized and easy to read.
 Any code included (which is the whole exam :) ) should be commented.
 - Turn your document in to my office on Wednesday May 10<sup>th</sup> by 10:00 a.m.
-- By turning in this document, you are
+- By turning in this document, you are guaranteeing the CS department that you worked alone.
+- Along with your digital document, you need to turn in a signed academic honesty sheet (found in this directory).

 ***Question 1***